athrvakhrbde/skillswap/README.md

 ## Deployment

-This application can be deployed to any platform that supports Next.js, such as Vercel or Netlify.
+This application can be deployed to any platform that supports Next.js, such as Netlify or Vercel.

+### Netlify Deployment

+This project includes configuration for easy deployment to Netlify:

+1. Fork or clone this repository to your GitHub account
+2. Sign up or log in to [Netlify](https://www.netlify.com/)
+3. Click "New site from Git" and select your repository
+4. The deployment configuration is already included in `netlify.toml`
+5. Click "Deploy site"

+For detailed deployment instructions, see [netlify-deployment.md](netlify-deployment.md)

 ## Contributing